 You turn humans back into dust / and say, "Go back."

-To You a thousand years / are like yesterday, come and gone,

-No more than a watch in the night.
+To You a thousand years / are like yesterday, come and gone, No more than a watch in the night.
+R: In every age, O God, You have been our refuge.

 You sweep humans away like a dream / like grass which springs up in the morning.

-In the morning it springs up and flowers, / by evening it withers and fades.
+I n the morning it springs up and flowers, / by evening it withers and fades.
+R: In every age, O God, You have been our refuge.

 Make us realize the shortness of life / that we may gain wisdom of heart.
 Adonai, relent!
 Is Your anger forever? / Have mercy on Your servants.
+R: In every age, O God, You have been our refuge.

 When morning comes, fill us with Your love, / and then we will celebrate all our days.
 Grant success to the work of our hands. / Give success to the work of our hands.
+R: In every age, O God, You have been our refuge.